 Take fresh material from the current year's growth.
-Prepare cuttings of between 25- 55 mm, remove about a third of the foliage and cut them below the node.
-The cuttings are then dipped in a rooting hormone and placed in trays with medium consisting of equal parts of bark and polystyrene.
+Prepare cuttings of between 25 and 55 mm, remove about a third of the foliage and cut them below the node.
+The cuttings are then dipped in a rooting hormone and placed in trays with a medium consisting of equal parts of bark and polystyrene.

 It takes 9–11 weeks for roots to develop.

-Pot the rooted cuttings in a well-drained mix and place in a shady area for 2-4 weeks to harden off.
-After this it can be moved into full sun.
-After the next 7-8 months plants can be planted in the garden.
+Pot the rooted cuttings into a well-drained mix and then move them to a shady area for 2–4 weeks to harden off.
+After this, they can be moved into full sun.
+In the next 7–8 months plants can be planted in the garden.

 Plants can usually tolerate a fair amount of frost once established.